What if my child doesn't want to eat school lunch? Why should I fill out the form?

 NSCSD does not share information with other organizations that provide benefits.
-But if your child does qualify for free or reduced-price lunch, you may use the eligibility form provided by NSCSD to qualify for other benefits through providers like Spectrum Cable and National Grid.
+But if your child does qualify for free or reduced-price lunch, you may use the eligibility letter provided by NSCSD to qualify for other benefits through providers like Spectrum Cable and National Grid.

 Please call the food service office at (315) 218-2176 if you need more information.

 CEP Household Income Form

 USDA Nondiscrimination Statement

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.